prosopopoeia/clojure-text-predictor-/README.md

 # clojure-text-predictor-
 A very lisp-y text predictor.
 An exercise to learn Clojure.
+In Progress...